Neovim from scratch with Lazy.nvim

 └── init.lua

-I will be putting all the default neovim configurations in core
+I like to put the default Neovim configurations in core

 and sets